harmonydata/harmonydata.github.io/content/en/frequently-asked-questions.md

 If you imagine as a human, trying to match items in a questionnaire, you might decide that “I feel depressed” and “I feel sad” are similar.
 If you had to place them on the surface of a sphere, you might place them close to each other.
 Whereas different concepts might be far from each other.

-We can represent [any concept](https://harmonydata.ac.uk/how-far-can-we-go-with-harmony-testing-on-kufungisisa-a-cultural-concept-of-distress-from-zimbabwe) as a vector of length 1, pointing to the surface of a sphere.
+We can represent [any concept](/nlp-semantic-text-matching/harmony-on-kufungisisa-a-cultural-concept-of-distress-from-zimbabwe/) as a vector of length 1, pointing to the surface of a sphere.
 Concepts that are similar have vectors close together.
 The cosine score of two vectors that are close together is close to 1.

 {{< image src="images/sphere.svg" alt="sphere" >}}

+*You can try playing with a large language model in your browser [in this blog post](https://fastdatascience.com/natural-language-processing/semantic-similarity-with-sentence-embeddings/).
+Input two sentences and you can see the vector values and the cosine similarity.*

 ## Who made Harmony?